Basics

 Consider budget and compatibility

-Budget is a crucial consideration when choosing research software.
+Budget is a key consideration when choosing research software.
 Prices can range from free, open-source options to expensive, subscription-based packages.
 Determine how much you are willing to spend and explore software that fits within your budget.

 Free or open-source tools like Zotero or R can be excellent choices for researchers with limited funds, while subscription-based tools like Tableau or SPSS might offer more comprehensive features and support.